EmpireCTF/empirectf/writeups/2019-05-11-DEF-CON-CTF-Qualifier/README.md

 Finally, I found the `i` to be `-0x13`.

-Then it is time to write shellcode!
-The method is same as the technique used to modify `"honcho"` global string, but this time we change the codes in handler of `export` command (this is chosen because codes here are long, so less likely to rewrite something that should not be modified).
-Here are the shellcode:
+Then it is time to write final shellcode!

 ```assembly
 mov rdi,atoi_got